Outstanding GCSE results at Thornton College

 Students were thrilled with their achievements, looking ahead to the wonderful opportunities available to them at Thornton Sixth Form in September.

 Thornton College is committed to recognising the value of each individual, championing aspiration, and preparing students to enter the next chapter of their lives with ambition, compassion and purpose.
 The Thornton community extends its warmest congratulations to students, families and teachers who contributed to these brilliant results and looks forward to welcoming students back for the start of their Sixth Form journey in September.
-For families who would like to share in the success of Thornton, the next open morning takes place on Saturday, 27 September.
-Limited places remain for September 2025, all enquiries should be directed to [email protected]
+For families who would like to share in the success of Thornton, the next open morning takes place on Saturday 27th September.